subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ E_{av} = {\partial\log Z\over{\partial\beta}} = -2Ndjm\ \tanh(2dj\beta m) $$

-From this it follows that the average spin for the system is given by
+From this it follows that the average spin  on a per atom basis for the system is given by

 $$ \sigma_{av} = \tanh(2dj\beta m) $$